n-grace-henry/MS-Thesis/march_progress_log.md

 I pulled a bunch of sockeye scales that I will use for more testing of the proper mass.

 On the new standards I am doing the isopropanol esterfication stage today.
 I expect some of these will take a very long time to evaporate under N2 so I might turn off the heat and let them go overnight.

+## 2023-03-05
+I left the 2 mL standards overnight under N2 to dry with no heat because it was taking forever.
+Today in the morning they were not fully evaporated and looked kind of gooey.
+I think this is just because there is so much amino acid in them so I closed the lids and will continue from here.